LutherAstrophysics/m23/README.md

-But the point here is that you can use as little of our modules in m23 to make something like a [supercombine](./usage/supercombine) program or use it extensively to make the entirety of our data processing.
+But the point here is that you can use as little of our modules in m23 to make something like a [supercombine](./usage/supercombine) program (program to make supercombine images for a night) or use it extensively to make the entirety of our data processing.

 #### Using the software